-Since then I’ve written a 1,000 tales, about local men and women, who went to war.
+Since then I’ve written over 1,000 and counting — tales, about local men and women, who went to war.
 The response to these war stories that have appeared in the Charlotte Sun has been amazing.
 I’ve never written stories that have been more enthusiastically received by our readers than these.

 In addition, I’ve published two books of war stories – War Tales and War Tales II.
 I took the best 25 of the first group of stories and turned them into War Tales which included more pictures than appeared in the newspaper and also some of the original stories were expanded.
 That first book sold out.
 I wrote a second edition and selected another 25 stories and supporting pictures that has nearly sold out.

 What I’ve learned from all this war story writing: The best stories are told by those who fought the battles.
 Not by a reporter who has never been in combat, never been shot at by a foe or who has never killed an enemy in battle.
 I quote these old soldiers extensively and weave their tales into a coherent tapestry of life and death on the battlefield.